Fabxx/RUC---Radiation-Unit-Converter/README.md

 -Per hour:

- -Roentgen to Sievert
+ Roentgen to Sievert

- -Sievert to Roentgen
+ Sievert to Roentgen

 -Roentgen Equivalent Man:

-  -rem to Sievert
+  rem to Sievert

 -"milli" units per hour:

- -mSieverts to mRoentgen
+ mSieverts to mRoentgen

  # NOTE:
 If some formulas are incorrect, please report it and they will be fixed.